jerryjappinen/nhost-demo-client/README.md

 ### 2. Define Schema

-First, add a new table called `uploads` with the following fields:
+First, add a new table called `uploads` into the `public` schema.
+Add the following fields:

 - Frequently used columns: `id` (UUID) and `created_at` (timestamp)
 - A new field called `owner_user_id` (UUID)